arcorium/nourton/Readme.md

 > ./nourton-server [--ip xx.xx.xx.xx] [--port xxxx]
 ```

-if the ip or port argument is not defined, it will use the default value. you can see the default value by:
+If the ip or port argument is not defined, it will use the default value. you can see the default value by:

 ```cmd
 > ./nourton-server --help